DavidVujic/vanillajs-components/README.md

 ### But why? ###
 I want to understand the problems that are solved using React, and I guess one way is to experience it the hard way - to feel the pain - by writing code with plain old vanilla JavaScript, html and css.

-The source code in this repo is written with Old School vanilla JavaScript, without any frameworks, without a build system and without a transpiler.
+The source code in the main branch of this repo is written with Old School vanilla JavaScript, without any frameworks, without a build system and without a transpiler.

 ## Examples ##
 The listItem.js component